theOehrly/F1Telemetry/README.md

 - pytesseract and Tesseract OCR
 - scipy

-Use the f1a language file from the trainingdata folder for tesseract.
-It needs to be copied into the appropriate foler of your tesseract installation.
+The f1a and f1n file from the tessdata folder need to be copied into the appropriate foler of your tesseract installation.

 Basic Usage: